lukrop/lkr_ammo/README.md

 lkr_762x51_nato.pbo
 --------------
-This pbo introduces just one new round and modifies the standard 7.62x51 by BIS.
-The default 7.62x51 is marked as a M80A1 cartridge and the new round is a Mk316 Mod 0 cartridge.
+This pbo introduces two new rounds and modifies the standard 7.62x51 by BIS.
+The default 7.62x51 is marked as a M80A1 cartridge.
+One new round is a Mk316 Mod 0 cartridge for more accuracy and the other is the M993 armor-piercing round.
 The addon also makes the Mk18 and the Rahim compatible with the new magazines.

+It also adds 5Rnd and 100Rnd magazines for use in different weapon addons.

 ### ATTENTION
-**The ballistic information for the 7.62x51 M80A1 and Mk316 Mod 0 cartridges are only estimated (no extensive research/calculations like the work of Spartan0536).** We'll have to wait until/if Sparan0536 releases any ballistic data.
+**The ballistic information for the 7.62x51 M80A1, M992 and Mk316 Mod 0 cartridges are only estimated (no extensive research/calculations like the work of Spartan0536).** We'll have to wait until/if Spartan0536 releases any ballistic data.

 ### Classnames: